bignosethethird/svnlogcommit/README.md

 # svnlogcommit
 This is the missing link between Subversion, JIRA and Slack, so that you can view a rolling display of your team's Subversion activities on a Slack channel of your choice.

-# NAME

-svnlogcommit.pl

-This script is the missing link between Subversion, JIRA and Slack, so that you can view a rolling display of your team's Subversion activities on a Slack channel of your choice.

 The script needs to be executed every time someone commits a file in Subversion and does the following:

 - Writes a message to Slack